carenbarcelo/CarenBarcelo/README.md

 ![spatialstockassessmentexperimentdiagram](https://user-images.githubusercontent.com/62513493/182973998-be7b9bd2-5125-40e0-aa80-40434714c3c4.jpg)

-Other projects and publications can be found on [researchgate](https://www.researchgate.net/profile/Caren-Barcelo-2).
+Other projects and publications I've been part of can be found on [researchgate](https://www.researchgate.net/profile/Caren-Barcelo-2).